Check out the pictures from TEDxKids@SMU 2012 on Flickr here!

-To reaffirm to the students that this day is really about and for them, we are asking that all chaperones and adults attending TEDxKIDS @SMU sit in the balcony of the City Performance Hall, where parents and chaperones can watch and be in close proximity to students without being in the same row.
-This is available based on the comfort and discretion of chaperones.
-TEDxKids @SMU Hosts are Dallas-area juniors and seniors in high school who have been selected through an application process to serve as peer mentors to the students and will also be available to sit with them during the program.
+To reaffirm to the students that this day is really about and for them, we are asking that all chaperons and adults attending TEDxKids@SMU sit in the balcony of the City Performance Hall, where parents and chaperons can watch and be in close proximity to students without being in the same row.
+This is available based on the comfort and discretion of chaperons.
+TEDxKids@SMU Hosts are Dallas-area juniors and seniors in high school who have been selected through an application process to serve as peer mentors to the students and will also be available to sit with them during the program.

-TEDxKids @SMU will select 90 high school juniors and seniors to serve as Hosts to groups of 5-7 middle school students during the TEDxKids conference.
-Each Host will complete peer leadership training prior to TEDxKids.
-Hosts will greet students as they arrive at TEDxKids @SMU and help them understand the flow of the day.
+TEDxKids@SMU will select 90 high school juniors and seniors to serve as Hosts to groups of 5-10 middle school students during the TEDxKids@SMU conference.
+Each Host will complete peer leadership training prior to TEDxKids@SMU.
+Hosts will greet students as they arrive at TEDxKids@SMU and help them understand the flow of the day.
 Hosts sit with the students during the conference, and stay with their assigned small group during the break.
 Hosts will also be expected to participate in one of the service learning projects offered through TEDxSMU.

-This is a great opportunity that offers training in peer leadership, a free ticket to attend TEDxKids @SMU, and the chance to interact with a diverse group of students from the Dallas/Fort Worth Metroplex.
+This is a great opportunity that offers training in peer leadership, a free ticket to attend TEDxKids@SMU, and the chance to interact with a diverse group of students from the Dallas/Fort Worth Metroplex.
 And, it looks great on your resume!
-At TEDxKids, you will:
+At TEDxKids@SMU, you will:

-- Serve as a mentor to a small group of 5-7 TEDxKids attendees
+- Serve as a mentor to a small group of 10 TEDxKids@SMU attendees

-- Help facilitate conversations about the array of topics that we cover at TEDxKids
+- Help facilitate conversations about the array of topics that we cover at TEDxKids@SMU

 - Participate in the breaks by guiding your small group through interacting with speakers, engaging with the art installations, and experiencing multiple hands-on opportunities

-- Get the full experience of TEDxKids by being immersed in every component of the event!
+- Get the full experience of TEDxKids@SMU by being immersed in every component of the event!